 - > Oral chemotherapy accounts for approximately 35% of the oncology development pipeline. - Many oral anticancer medications do not have IV or injected alternatives and are the only option for some cancer patients.
-As these medications become more prevalent in cancer treatment, they must be as affordable as their IV counterparts. - This benefit disparity negatively impacts patient adherence and forces physicians to make decisions based on outdated health plan benefit designs rather than what is best for the patient. - 43 states and the District of Columbia have passed oral parity laws, but these laws only affect stateregulated insurance plans.
-Federal legislation is needed to reach plans regulated by the Employee Retirement Income Security Act (ERISA), which are most private sector health plans, and usually large, multi-state health plans. - The Cancer Drug Parity Act of 2017 requires any health plan that provides coverage for chemotherapy treatment to provide coverage for self-administered anticancer medication at a cost no less favorable than the cost of IV, port-administered, or injected anticancer medications.
+As these medications become more prevalent in cancer treatment, they must be as affordable as their IV counterparts. - This benefit disparity negatively impacts patient adherence and forces physicians to make decisions based on outdated health plan benefit designs rather than what is best for the patient. - 43 states and the District of Columbia have passed oral parity laws, but these laws only affect state-regulated insurance plans.
+Federal legislation is needed to reach plans regulated by the Employee Retirement Income Security Act (ERISA), which are most private sector health plans, and usually large, multi-state health plans. - The Cancer Drug Parity Act of 2019 requires any health plan that provides coverage for chemotherapy treatment to provide coverage for self-administered anticancer medication at a cost no less favorable than the cost of IV, port-administered, or injected anticancer medications.
 This law is not a mandate as it only applies to health plans that already cover chemotherapy.
 This bill ensures equality of access and insurance coverage for ALL anticancer regimens.

 Request: In the House, please cosponsor H.R.
-1409 to ensure every cancer patient has access to the anticancer treatments recommended by their physicians.
-In the Senate, please join your House colleagues in introducing this legislation.
+1730 to ensure every cancer patient has access to the anticancer treatments recommended by their physicians.